 The conference will be of interest to developers, consulting engineers and drainage designers, contractors, SABs and LLFAs, planners, water companies, the Environment Agency and anyone involved in the provision of surface water management and SuDS.
 Delegates will have the opportunity to comment, ask questions and gain an up-to-date picture of best practice.

 09:30 - Keynote speaker – Jeremy Jones, JRJ Consulting

-Jeremy is an Independent Consulting Engineer based in Cardiff at JRJ Consulting, He is a Chartered Engineer and Chartered Environmentalist and has over 25 years experience in the field of Water and Infrastructure Engineering.
-He is a past Chairman of the Wales Branch of The Chartered Institution of Water and Environmental Management (CIWEM) a member of CIWEM council and sits on the Engineering Professional Board.
+Jeremy is an Independent Consulting Engineer based in Cardiff at JRJ Consulting, He is a Chartered Engineer and Chartered Environmentalist and has over 30 years experience in the field of Water and Infrastructure Engineering.
+He is a past Chairman of the Wales Branch of The Chartered Institution of Water and Environmental Management (CIWEM), former trustee of CIWEM, and sits on the Engineering Professional Board.
 He provides specialist advice to a number of the leading consultants, contractors and developers as well as regulators and water companies.

 09:50 - Standards/Planning